LuanEdCosta/react-memory-game/README.md

 - [x] Create control buttons (play, pause and restart)
 - [x] Create game card and main layout
 - [x] Create timer
+- [x] Create the game logic
+- [x] Create the win message modal
-- [ ] Create the game logic
+- [ ] Make the game responsive
+- [ ] Switch themes
-- [ ] Animate cards on hover, click and when wrong the combination
+- [ ] Animate cards on hover, click and when choose the wrong cards
 - [ ] Create controls to be able to play with the keyboard
-- [ ] Create the win message modal